Piano Cover Videos are a rabbit hole that we have all climbed into at one point of our existence.

 Note: If you go this route with microphones, you will also need an audio interface.

 For this, I would recommend the Scarlett 2i2.
+As featured in my article for the latest interfaces.

 One of the easiest things to forget about when shooting videos are the lights.
 The lighting in your piano videos is extremely important if you want to have a video that looks pro.